yuvalmGS/gigaspaces-wiki-jekyll/xap97net/indexing.markdown

 {% highlight java %}
 SqlQuery<Person> query = new SqlQuery<Person>(
     "PersonalInfo.SocialSecurity<10000050L and PersonalInfo.SocialSecurity>=10000010L");
 {% endhighlight %}

 {comment}(i) For more information, see [Nested Object Queries|SQLQuery#Nested Object Query]{comment}

+{% info title=Nested Objects %}
-{info:title=Nested Objects}By default, nested objects are kept in a binary form inside the space.
-In order to support nested matching, the relevant property should be stored as document, or as object if it is in an interoperability scenario and it has a corresponding Java class.{info}
+By default, nested objects are kept in a binary form inside the space.
+In order to support nested matching, the relevant property should be stored as document, or as object if it is in an interoperability scenario and it has a corresponding Java class.
+{% endinfo %}

+{% info title=Dictionary based nested properties %}
-{info:title=Dictionary based nested properties}Note that the same indexing techniques above are also applicable to Dictionary-based nested properties, which means that in the example above the `Info` and `Address` classes could be replaced with a `Dictionary<String,Object>`, with the dictionary keys representing the property names.{info}
+Note that the same indexing techniques above are also applicable to Dictionary-based nested properties, which means that in the example above the `Info` and `Address` classes could be replaced with a `Dictionary<String,Object>`, with the dictionary keys representing the property names.
+{% endinfo %}

 # Collection Indexing